 3. Get a Gap-Year Friendly Job to Work Remotely

 Gap years are traditionally viewed as a year to step away from school or the workplace, possibly resulting in a loss of consistent income.
 But what if your job came along with you?
 You may be able to have a free or cheap gap year of your own if you are compensated while traveling.

 These days, employers are noticing the benefits of travel and international work experience more than ever before.
 Whether as a remote worker, paid volunteer, field expert, or on contract assignments, it is not completely unusual for companies to entertain the idea of you carrying out a portion of your job overseas.

-If additional travel privileges aren’t included in your employment package like these awesome companies, not all hope is lost.
+If additional travel privileges aren’t included in your employment package, not all hope is lost.
 You may be able to make a case and convince your boss to let you work remotely.
 Working during your gap year might require a few hours of your attention each day, but it is an awesome opportunity for anyone in need of inexpensive gap year options.